mindrays/blogpost/_posts/2020-05-11-ginger-tea-recipe.md

 ## step 15

 tadaa ! your awesome cup of ginger tea is ready !
-Be ready to recieve complements from your friends and family.
-Tea goes very well with biscuits and spicy mixtures :stuck_out_tongue_winking_eye:
+Be ready to receive complements from your friends and family.
+Tea goes very well with biscuits and spicy mixtures

 ![]({{ site.baseurl }}/images/ginger-tea-pics/s15.jpg)

-I love having taking a tea break and intrestingly it opens to nice conversations with friends and family :)
+I love having taking a tea break and interestingly it opens to nice conversations with friends and family :smile:

 Bon Appetit !